 - Anatomy and Physiology of the Speech and Hearing Mechanism

 - Speech and Language Development

 - Speech and Language Disorders

 - Audiology

 - Speech and Hearing Science

-- Linguistics or Psycholinguistics

 - Phonetics

 - Students must show evidence of a minimum of 25 hours in guided clinical observation in speech-language pathology and audiology prior to initiating graduate-level coursework.
+Guided Clinical Observation hours must be verified by a clinician in good standing with the American Speech-Language-Hearing Association (ASHA), holds the CCC-SLP and/or CCC-A, and meets the supervisory requirements set forth by ASHA.